HandsOnDevOpsTraining/day4-team/readme.md

-victor/melvin added his changes to commit.
+trying to see if this will work.